Thein-Naing/movieland-java/README.md

-`# Movieland application built with React, MUI, Bootstrap, Java, Spring Boot, MongoDB, TMDB API and tested with Postman `
+`# Movieland application built with React, MUI, Bootstrap, Java, Spring Boot, MongoDB, TMDB API, Firebase and tested with Postman `

 `[1] This was bulit after learning from FreeCodeCamp tutorial .
 At the moment can deploy only frontend  and you can checke here.
 I will deploy backend later.` https://movieland-api.onrender.com/